-With entrances located at both Main Street, USA hub area and Fantasyland, Liberty Square sits to the left of the Cinderella Castle (if you’re facing the front of the castle) in between Fantasyland and Adventureland.
-With only two main “attractions”, Liberty Square is quite small compared to the other lands in Magic Kingdom.
-The only live show is The Muppets Present…Great Moments in American History, which takes place outside in the windows of the buildings (I would also include The Hall of Presidents as a show though it technically listed as a ride).
+With entrances located at both the Main Street hub area and Fantasyland, Liberty Square sits to the left of Cinderella Castle (if you’re facing the front of the castle) in between Fantasyland and Adventureland.
+With only two main attractions, Liberty Square is quite small compared to the other lands in Magic Kingdom.
+The only live show is The Muppets Present…Great Moments in American History, which takes place outside in the windows of the buildings.

 The two attractions in Liberty Square are:

-- The Hall of Presidents (which is more of a show with animatronics)
+- The Hall of Presidents (which is actually an animatronic-based show)

 - Haunted Mansion

 Also located here is the Liberty Square Riverboat, which guests can also ride.